tonyvu2014/business-loan-app/README.md

 - Add authentication for all API endpoints
 - Loan application form should usually include more business information like address, industry,...
-- Validation for ABN number
+- Validation of ABN number